Characters: Star Wars The Clone Wars Main Characters

 - Always Save the Girl: In a non-romantic sense.
 When the Son kidnapped Ahsoka, Anakin went to confront him, shrugging off Obi-Wan's warnings about something like that could have devastating effects on the universe at large.

-- Artificial Limbs: His right lower-arm.
+- Artificial Limbs: His right lower-arm, a result of his duel with Count Dooku in Attack of the Clones.
 During the Citadel arc, it got him captured by an electro-magnet.

 - Badass: He's not called the Hero With No Fear for nothing.